 Here are a few ways to use storytelling to promote your products and services:

 User-generated content are content made by your real customers.
 People who have bought and tried your products or services.
 Notice how user-generated content gets more attention than branded content.
 Why is this so?
 Because customers trust real people.
 They trust the experiences shared with them by other customers through blogs and videos.
 These are unique and come with a relatable story.
 In turn, customers who share these experiences become mini-influencers that benefit your brand.

 User-generated content works in your favor by being the bridge between your business and your consumers, helping you gain customer trust.
 Customers want to be involved, and they want you to listen to what they have to say.
 As part of your online marketing efforts, encourage your customers to post reviews about your product or service, but don’t forget to show your gratitude for their participation.

 It would also be a great strategy to have testimonials visible on your website.
 Have snippets appear on the homepage or on landing pages.
 This might sound simple but it is a powerful digital marketing startegy to add to any ecommerce site.

 According to survey, 48% of B2B companies agree that personalized content is more effective than “unpersonalized” content.

-Personalizing content according to your locale and target audience provides you the leverage to get your message across clearly.
+Personalizing content according to your locale and target audience provides you the leverage to get your message across clearly not to mention increase your customer base.
 This means identifying your target market and working with that profile to offer them content that they will find useful and relevant to their queries.
 For example, refer to customers by their name when sending emails.
 It can be something as simple as that, but you reap good rewards in the form of better conversion.